thegetty/intrometadata/source/glossary.html.md

 website

-A collection of related electronic pages (<span class="Helv-Lt-Std-LT-Cond-Ital">web pages</span>), generally formatted in HTML and found at a single address where the server computer is identified by a given host name.
+A collection of related electronic pages (web pages), generally formatted in HTML and found at a single address where the server computer is identified by a given host name.

 wiki